DLR-SC/F2x/doc/src/content/introduction/using_distutils.rst

    lib
    lib_noerr

-The chapter :ref:`strategies` explains build strategies in more detail.
+The chapter :doc:`../user_manual/strategies` explains build strategies in more detail.

 Including own templates
 -----------------------

 You can use your own templates by adding them to the template registry.
-Your template needs to be contained in a :ref:`F2x template package <templates#template_package>`.
+Your template needs to be contained in a :doc:`F2x template package <../user_manual/templates>`.
 Then you can simply add that package to the registry:

 .. code:: python